emartin59/byte-agi/README.md

 # byte-agi
 Minimal KISS single-byte AGI sandbox in pure JAX.
 256-state 1D universe with blind-self vision and visual speech (agents change into A-Z letters).
 Built on Active Inference and Expected Free Energy for emergent language, cooperation, and cultural evolution.
 MIT + research use encouraged.

 I had help from generative AI (Gemini and xAI) to come up with this text and the project concepts and code.
-Almost all text is AI generated.
+Almost all text/code is AI generated.
+The hope for the project is to create all of the below phases and test them, and for the earlier phases to be runnable for free within a single Kaggle notebook with the GPU P100 selected on the right-side menu.
+Not there yet.

 **The Byte AGI Framework**
 A minimal, biologically-plausible, mathematically-grounded sandbox for emergent intelligence.